-So we’re very excited to finally be able to say “yes” - the time has arrived.
-We are dealing with non-government hotels, airlines and companies everywhere we can, although we do accept that this is not always possible, nor are we in a position to entirely prevent the Burmese government from earning revenue from tourism.
+We have been supporting travel to Myanmar since this time, and have focused on dealing with non-government-owned hotels, airlines and companies everywhere we can, although we do accept that this is not always possible, nor are we in a position to entirely prevent the Myanmar government from earning revenue from tourism.

-There is still a very long way to go, however we are perhaps at last starting to see a few initial cracks in what has been, and remains, a totally unaceptable level of human rights abuse for many millions of people.
-While it remains essential for travellers to stay as aware of the reasons to not visit Burma as they are of the benefits, it is nice, at long last, to be in the position to help people go there if they want to!
+The country still has some way to go - Myanmar still has to resolve certain human rights issues, and internal conflicts take place is some areas, which are off limits to visitors.
+While it remains essential for travellers to stay as aware of any reasons not to visit Myanmar as they are of the benefits, it is nice, at long last, to be in the position to help people go there if they want to!

 - Having co-operated with the British to escape Japanese occupation during the Second World War, Burma struggled to extract itself from British control.